 - Where you want to live and in what type of accommodation

 - Financial support you need to cover your accommodation and bills – this includes support to help you manage your money

-- Any physical, mental and emotional health and well-being needs you have how you will be helped to with them
+- Any physical, mental and emotional health and well-being needs you have and how you will be helped with them

 - any contact you may have with your foster carers, parents, wider family and friends, and how they and other people you know might be able to help you to live more independently

-You and your PA will review your Pathway Plan every 6 months and this will happen until at least you are 21, sometime until you are 25 depending on your circumstances.
+You and your personal adviser will review your Pathway Plan every six months and this will happen until you are 21, sometimes until you are 25 depending on your circumstances.

-Your expenses (travel and refreshments) in attending your review will be paid for by Nottinghamshire County Council.
-There will be some circumstances where you will always need to update your Pathway Plan before the regular 6 months.
+We will pay for you to get to and from your review and cover and refreshments you need too.
+There will be some circumstances where you will need to update your Pathway Plan before the regular six months.
 For example, moving into some types of accommodation.